 However, SEO is much more than just a great website.
 Here are some practical steps you can take to get started with SEO:

 01. Make an SEO plan

 Search engine optimization requires work and consistency, making it essential that you have a plan in mind before diving into the specifics.
 Be sure to think about your SEO strategy in line with your larger goals, so that you can understand whether your efforts were successful.
-For example, if you’re an online store looking to utilize SEO in order to bring more traffic and make more sales, your SEO plan might look different than if you want to raise brand awareness or get more foot traffic to your brick and mortar store.
+For example, if you’re an eCommerce website looking to utilize SEO in order to bring more traffic and make more sales, your SEO plan might look different than if you want to raise brand awareness or get more foot traffic to your brick and mortar store.
 Be sure to have these goals in mind ahead of time and to optimize your site accordingly.

 Specifically, think about details like your site’s URL, as well as larger aspects like if you'll have a dedicated employee for SEO, or if you plan to optimize your site alone.
 Also, be sure to plan from the get-go how and when you'll take stock of your pages’ SEO performance and optimize.
 Consider how you will check your rankings and what you consider a success.

 If you’re unsure what the best route is for various optimizations, consider trying one option and storing the others in a list for potential future use.
 Take note that SEO success takes time, so be sure to be patient.